boxior/indexopia/src/lib/db/helpers/sql.helpers.md

-    startTime BIGINT, -- Corresponds to the optional startTime field of Index endTime BIGINT, -- Corresponds to the optional endTime field of Index isSystem BOOLEAN, -- Corresponds to the optional isSystem field of Index PRIMARY KEY (id) -- Setting id as the primary key );
+    startTime BIGINT, -- Corresponds to the optional startTime field of Index endTime BIGINT, -- Corresponds to the optional endTime field of Index isSystem BOOLEAN, -- Corresponds to the optional isSystem field of Index systemId VARCHAR(255), -- Optional systemId field for querying by system userId VARCHAR(255), -- Optional userId field for querying by user PRIMARY KEY (id) -- Setting id as the primary key );

 ```